 “I GREW UP BELIEVING, AND CONTINUE TO BELIEVE, THAT I AM A SCREW-UP, THAT GROWING UP WITH MY FAMILY AND FRIENDS, I HAD NOTHING TO OFFER IN ANY CONVERSATION.
 BUT WHEN I STARTED WRITING, SUDDENLY THERE WAS SOMETHING THAT I BROUGHT TO THE PARTY THAT WAS AT A HIGH-ENOUGH LEVEL.”
 Aaron Sorkin

 Regardless of whether you become a millionaire screenwriter or never make a single penny, becoming a screenwriter will be the social proof that you actively chased and realized your dream.

 Because it’s fun.

 Last, but not least!
 You should write screenplays because you love them.
-The thrill of putting your beloved characters into peril, the joy of evoking terror in the reader, and the sense of accomplishment you feel when typing FADE OUT: are a few of many different reasons to love screenwriting.
+The thrill of putting your beloved characters into peril, the joy of evoking terror in the reader, and the sense of accomplishment you feel when typing FADE OUT: are a few of the many different reasons to love screenwriting.